Share via

 • The capability is enabled by default in all Microsoft 365 Copilot licensed tenants.

-You can manage agents for Copilot using the Copilot Control System in the Microsoft 365 admin center.
+You can manage agents for Copilot by using the Copilot Control System in the Microsoft 365 admin center.
 You can enable, disable, assign, block, or remove agents for your organization, and manage Copilot capabilities.

 Overview